-In 1491 Warbeck landed in Ireland as a silk merchant’s apprentice where he claimed that he had been recognised as the the younger of Edward IV’s sons, Richard, Duke of York.
-He gained notoriety and in 1492 the sister of Edward IV, Margaret of Burgundy invited him to her court where she acknowledged him as her nephew.
-In France King Charles VIII also acknowledged him as Richard, Duke of York, son of Edward IV.
+In 1491 Warbeck, a silk merchant’s apprentice, landed in Ireland.
+He claimed that he was recognised as Richard Duke of York, the the younger of Edward IV’s sons.
+He quickly gained notoriety and in 1492 Edward IV’s sister, Margaret of Burgundy, invited him to her court where she acknowledged him as her nephew.
+In France, King Charles VIII also acknowledged him as Richard, Duke of York, son of Edward IV.

 By the Summer of 1495 Warbeck had amassed an army of 2,500 men and had 14 ships at his disposal.
-Before launching a full-scale invasion of England he decided to see if he could count on any support from the traditionally rebellious county of Kent.
-He sailed his ships to Deal in Kent and anchored offshore.
-He then sent a few men to land to see what their reception would be.
-The invaders were rounded up by the Sheriff of Kent and Warbeck decided to sail to Ireland.
+Before launching a full-scale invasion of England he decided to see what reception he would get from the traditionally rebellious county of Kent.
+He sailed his ships to Deal in Kent and anchored offshore before sending a few men to shore.
+The invaders were quickly rounded up by the Sheriff of Kent and Warbeck decided to sail to Ireland.

-Warbeck reached Waterford in Ireland three weeks later on July 23rd.
-He now had just 11 ships two having been blown off course and one held in Deal following the abandoned invasion.
-Waterford was, by tradition, a Royalist city so Warbeck placed it under siege.
+Three weeks later, on July 23rd, Warbeck reached Waterford in Ireland.
+Waterford was traditionally a Royalist city so Warbeck placed it under siege.
 The siege failed and Warbeck marched to Cork.
 Having failed to gain much support in Ireland Warbeck decided to sail to Scotland.
-He landed in Scotland at the end of November where he was given a state welcome by King James IV.
-He was also fitted with lavish clothes and entertained like a King.

 In July 1497 Henry VII issued an ultimatum to James IV of Scotland stating that if he did not surrender the Pretender Perkin Warbeck the two countries would be at war.
-James IV did not want war with England and realising that since there had been little support in England for Warbeck he would be better making an alliance with England.
+James IV did not want war with England and decided that since there had been little English support for Warbeck he would be better making an alliance with England.
 He did not surrender Warbeck to Henry but instead provided him with a boat and told him to leave Scotland.

-Warbeck made port at Cork where he received some support.
-He then decided to utilise the unrest in Cornwall and in September 1497 landed at Whitesand near Land’s End in Cornwall.
+Warbeck returned to Cork in Ireland where he received some support.
+In September 1497 he decided to utilise the unrest in Cornwall and landed at Whitesand near Land’s End in Cornwall.
 On 10th September 1497, the people of Bodmin proclaimed him King of England.
 Warbeck marched on and a week later lay siege to the town of Exeter.
 Unfortunately he was beaten back with a loss of 500 men.
 Soon afterwards he learned that a Royal army was stationed nearby so he took a few trusted men and rode for Southampton hoping to find safe passage back to the continent.
 Upon reaching Southampton Warbeck found a manned fleet in port awaiting his arrival.
 He fled again but was captured at Beaulieu on 5th October.